DaviAntonio/maratona-linux-dev-tools/compile-packages/README.md

 [GitHub](https://github.com/DaviAntonio/pdg) repositories.
 The aforementioned script also depends on Graphviz and the Python 3 interpreter.

+Some features depend on havinga valid GLib2 and GVFS installation.
+They can be easily replaced by standard, yet less convenient, tools.

+## Dependencies

+Without any customisation, the scripts currently depend on:
+- GLib2
+- GVFS
+- pdg
+- GNU Bash
+- Graphviz
+- Debian devscripts
+- Debian dpkg
+- Debian dpkg-dev
+- Debian debhelper

 ## The compilation procedures and their outputs

 The following steps are necessary to compile the packages.
 Depending on the